 Most VoIP providers offer additional services that either aren’t available or are very expensive with POTS including:

 - Voicemail to email

 - Call recording

-Both VoIP and POTS provide you with the means of calling and receiving calls from clients and customers.
-However, VoIP simply offers more functions beyond what a traditional phone system can do.
-If you’re interested in learning more about VoIP or would like a business phone solution for your company, contact us at America’s Phone Guys.
-We serve the greater Portland OR and Vancouver WA areas.
+If you’re interested in learning more about VoIP or would like a business phone solution for your company, get in touch with America’s Phone Guys.
+We proudly serve the greater Portland OR and Vancouver WA metro areas.

-VoIP vs. POTS (Plain Old Telephone Service) Lines in Portland OR and Vancouver WA
+VoIP vs. POTS (Plain Old Telephone Service) Lines in Portland OR - Vancouver WA - Oregon Coast

 SERVING CLIENTS IN NW OREGON AND SW WASHINGTON